gegp01/AMR/antiobiotics_covariance.md

  AND THE WHOLE matrix {0,1}

 #### Model MCMCglmm on the correlations between resistance to antibiotic families.
-The model tested here will estimate the posterior of the correlations between resistance to one of the 13 antibiotic families and resistance to any of the other antibiotic families.
+The model presented here aims at capturing the posterior of the correlations between resistance to one of the 13 antibiotic families and resistance to any of the other antibiotic families.

 ##### Select a random sample of the dataet to train a model.
 Monte Carlo Simulations require RAM, hence analysis of large dataset may crash the computer.
 A work around could be to analyse part of the data to train a model; and then the model can be validated by testing its predictions on the other part of the dataset.